Hey everyone, Coach Tyler welcoming you to my ACSM vs NASM comparison battle.

 Conclusion on ACSM vs NASM

-Both of these personal trainer certifications are well recognized within the industry.
+Both of these personal trainer certifications are well recognized among fitness professionals and within the industry.

-Overall, NASM one in the categories of general focus, recognition, and popularity, study materials, and the test.
-Earning NASM for first place is overall.
+Overall, NASM won in the categories of general focus, recognition, popularity, study materials, and the test.
+Earning NASM first place overall.

 ACSM wins in the category of overall price and recertification requirements.
-Earning ACSM to total trophies.
+Earning ACSM two total trophies.

 The overall winner for NASM against ACSM is NASM!

-If you are still having trouble choosing the certification is best for you, I recommend that you take the quiz to find out which is the best match for you – if you should be NASM certified or ASCM certified.
+If you are still having trouble choosing the certification that is best for you, I recommend that you take the quiz to find out which is the best match for you – if you should be NASM certified or ASCM certified.

 Both are accredited by the NCCA (National Commission for Certifying Agencies) which is a good thing.
-This means that they both follow strict guidelines in regards to their information and test-taking procedures.
+This means that they both follow strict guidelines regarding their information and test-taking procedures.
 I think that NASM’s OPT model provides an obvious path for success, especially with new trainers.